JLeData/portfolio/README.md

 # Data Analyst Portfolio
 Hey!
 I’m Jordan.
-I started in accounting because I liked working with numbers, but a college project sparked my interest in data analytics.
-Through my work as a content analyst, I discovered I enjoy efficiency, problem-solving, organization, and min/maxing—aspects that drew me to inventory management.
-I’m looking to gain hands-on experience and pursue certifications to continue developing my skills and career.
-This is my portfolio, where I work on projects to deepen my expertise in inventory management.
+I got into accounting because I liked working with numbers, but a college class got me interested in data analytics.
+While working as a content analyst, I realized I really enjoy efficiency, problem solving, organization, and min/maxing things that make analysis fun for me.
+I’m still figuring out what field I want to focus on, so I’m gaining hands on experience through projects and working on certifications to build my skills.
+This portfolio is where I keep track of what I’m learning and working on.

 ## Certifications
 - **Google Advanced Data Analytics Professional Certificate**